BOARD OF DIRECTORS

 Contact her at board@anndavis.org

-Christina Forcier, Director
+Christina Forcier, Treasurer

 Christina grew up in Chilliwack and spent time in Victoria and Abbotsford before moving back to Chilliwack in 2017, where she resides with her husband and two young sons.